megonzau/megonzau-github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Marcos González-Auhing isa passionate economist with a  background in academia, research, and public sector.{style="text-align: justify;"}
+I am a passionate economist with a  background in academia, research, and public sector.
+At the Ministry of Economy and Finance, I played a key role in the development of green financial tools.
+Additionally, I have extensive experience in handling large databases.
+My expertise spans research using DSGE and CGE models, and the use of Machine Learning for macroeconomic forecasts.
+I possess advanced skills in Python, Spark, and SQL/PostgreSQL, and I have led teams as a Technical General Coordinator and National Director of Real Sector Policies.